 Dr Yvonne Gale

-Yvonne is a Chartered Accountant and specialist in improving access to finance for small businesses to address economic inequality.
-She is Chief Executive at NEL Fund Managers Limited, an MBA Advisory Board Member at Durham University Business School, and an Advisory and Decision Committee Member of the Mohammed Bin Rashid Innovation Fund.
-Yvonne is also Non-Executive Director of the Government UK Small Business Commissioner’s Office, and Trustee and Chair of the investment committee for the Millfield House Foundation, a charity that promotes social change with the aim of reducing poverty and inequality.
+Yvonne is a Chartered Accountant specialising in improving access to finance for small businesses to address economic inequality.
+She is Chief Executive at NEL Fund Managers Limited, Chair of the Government UK Small Business Commissioner’s Office and Chair of the UK Prompt Payment Code.
+Yvonne is also Chair of the investment committee for the Millfield House Foundation, a charity that promotes social change with the aim of reducing poverty and inequality.

 Tim has been Finance Director at Shared Interest since 2009.
 He is a Chartered Accountant and Secretary who has worked with values based businesses for 25 years.
 He was previously Finance Director of Traidcraft for eight years and part-time Company Secretary of Producers Direct (formerly Cafédirect Producers' Foundation) for ten years until June 2019.
 Tim is also a Non Executive Director for Ecology Building Society.